kstonekuan/bolt-automations-brower-extension/README.md

    - Click the extension icon
    - Make sure "Auto-enable discuss mode" is on
    - (Optional) Add your Discord webhook URL for notifications
-   - (Optional) Add Anthropic API key for AI summaries
+   - (Optional) Choose AI provider and add API key for AI summaries
    - Click "Save Settings"
    - You're done! 🎉